yousernaym/vm/README.md

 # Visual Music

-An app for visualizing note-based music files.
+A Windows app that visualizes note-based music files.
 Supports midi, tracker and sid files.
-Can produce accompanying audio automatically (requires a soundfont file for midi songs) or you can supply your own mixed down audio file.
+Can produce accompanying audio automatically or you can supply your own mixed down audio file.
-Can export mp4 video files with support for 360-degree videos.
+Can export mp4 video files with support for 360-degree video.

-## Getting Started
+## Installing

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

 Installing vcpkg and fluidsynth:
 ```
 git clone https://github.com/microsoft/vcpkg.git
 cd vcpkg